What is Chronic Traumatic Encephalopathy?

 CTE seems to be degenerative, meaning it gets worse over time, and the damage it causes is irreversible, at least by any means currently known.
 Therefore, there’s no known treatment, even if it were possible to diagnose the disease in a living patient.
 When CTE is suspected, the current treatment protocol is to protect the patient from further head injuries.

 How Does Chronic Traumatic Encephalopathy Progress?

-A 2012 study by researchers at Boston University identified four stages of CTE based on the increasing severity of abnormal protein buildup in the brains of patients.
-The four stages are characterized by progressively serious symptoms.
+A 2012 study by researchers at Boston University identified four CTE stages based on the increasing severity of abnormal protein buildup in patients’ brains.
+Progressively severe symptoms characterize the four stages.

 - Stage I. Symptoms of this stage include headaches and problems with attention and concentration.

 - Stage II.
-Symptoms of the second stage include those of the first stage, as well as short-term memory loss, depression, and explosive moods.
+The second stage’s symptoms include those of the first stage, as well as short-term memory loss, depression, and explosive moods.

 - Stage III.
 Symptoms of this stage include problems with organization, planning, multitasking, and other cognitive difficulties.

 - Stage IV.
 In stage IV, memory problems become more severe.
 Often, dementia follows.
 Cognitive and mood issues also become more severe, and aggression may become pronounced.
 Suicidal behavior is also common in this stage.

 The only sure way to prevent CTE is to avoid head injuries entirely.
 No one knows the threshold for developing the disease, so it’s impossible to say for sure how many head injuries over what time span is too many.